RajiDevMind/SellingApp/README.md

 # SellingApp

 This is an ecommerce projects for a client who sells device and gadgets online, and deliver.

+# Run the program

+setup a dotenv file file